kampersanda/xcdat/README.md

 ### Trie dictionary class

-The trie dictionary has the following members.
+The trie dictionary class provides the following functions.

 ```c++
 //!
 A compressed string dictionary based on an improved double-array trie.